Honors in French

 - F499 - Reading in French for Honors (12 Credits max. for French) P: Approval of Honors Advisor.
 Does not count as 400-level course in residence for major or minor.

-Contact Prof. MacPhail for advice on graduating with Honors in French.
+Contact Prof. Vance for advice on French courses and information about transfer credits.
 Call 855-1952 or stop by BH 642 to make an appointment.